mj-watts/michaelwatts.me-website/src/content/posts/make-long-tests-more-readable.md

 ```

-Update the test to use the new functions.
+Update the test to use the new functions:

 ```ts
 test('Adding items to cart', ({ given, when, then }) => {